stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 6]
 - Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?
+Answer (tbishaw-stat6250): It is realted to the common employee rating scale, and it will help us become familiar with the level of work expected in the realworld.

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?
+Answer (Bishaw-stat6250): This is to make sure that students actually understand what they are doing and to encourage students to give their best effort towards all the projects and assignments in this class.

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?

+Question (tbishaw-stat6250): How often is extra credit given?
+And is there extra credit in form of extra assignments that we can submit for this class?

 [Course Structure Quiz, Problem 9]
 - Question (ilankham−stat6250): Instead of a carrier pigeon, what about an unladen swallow?